whyboris/utilitarianism.net/content/en/03-arguments-for-utilitarianism.md

     Rawls, J. (1971). _A Theory of Justice_.
 Belknap Press.

 [^8]:
     This assumes a fixed-population setting.
-Variable population ethics is covered in [chapter five](/population-ethics/).
+Variable population ethics is covered in [Chapter 5](/population-ethics/).

     For related formal proofs, see: Harsanyi, J. (1978).
 [Bayesian Decision Theory and Utilitarian Ethics](http://www.jstor.org/stable/1816692). _The American Economic Review_, 68(2): 223–228.